-- Criteria for transition points from admission through completion. - Monitoring progression from admission through completion, including attention to how candidates develop: - Content knowledge. - Pedagogical knowledge. - Pedagogical skills. - Critical dispositions. - Professional responsibilities. - Ability to integrate technology effectively. - Transition points and related criteria are shared with candidates. - Using disaggregated demographic data to advise and support candidates who may not progress. - Documenting any point when the cohort GPA is less than 3.0 and analyzing the data to identify the potential need for candidate support. - A system for tracking and resolving candidate complaints.
+- Criteria for transition points from admission through completion. - Monitoring progression from admission through completion, including attention to how candidates develop: - Content knowledge. - Pedagogical knowledge. - o Pedagogical skills. - Critical dispositions. - Professional responsibilities. - Ability to integrate technology effectively. - Transition points and related criteria are shared with candidates. - Using disaggregated data to advise and support candidates who may not progress (categories may include but are not limited to age, race, ethnicity, native language, gender, etc., in accordance with the mission and vision of the EPP's institution). - Documenting any point when the cohort GPA is less than 3.0 and analyzing the data to identify the potential need for candidate support. - A system for tracking and resolving candidate complaints.

-- How does the EPP monitor candidate progress, including performance on non-academic factors like dispositions and professional responsibilities? - How does the EPP communicate with candidates the progress monitoring points and requirements for each point?

-- How does the EPP collect and respond to complaints/appeals? - How is the evidence for monitoring progression from admission through completion identified in Standard 1 connected to identified transition points? - How does the EPP demonstrate the transition point process is followed with fidelity within the EPP (e.g., how does the EPP ensure there are no loopholes to work around the system)? - Identify and describe the support mechanisms for candidates not meeting program expectations (e.g., advising, remediation, or mentoring) that are available and how recommendations occur. - How are support mechanisms (e.g., remediation and mentoring) differentiated to assist all candidates in the programs?
+- How does the EPP monitor candidate progress, including performance on non-academic factors like dispositions and professional responsibilities? - How does the EPP communicate with candidates the progress monitoring points and requirements for each point? - How does the EPP collect and respond to complaints/appeals? - How is the evidence for monitoring progression from admission through completion identified in Standard 1 connected to identified transition points? - How does the EPP demonstrate the transition point process is followed with fidelity within the EPP (e.g., how does the EPP ensure there are no loopholes to work around the system)? - Identify and describe the support mechanisms for candidates not meeting program expectations (e.g., advising, remediation, or mentoring) that are available and how recommendations occur. - How are support mechanisms (e.g., remediation and mentoring) differentiated to assist all candidates in the programs?